nvidia-holoscan/holoscan-sdk/docs/gxf/gxf_by_example.md

 #### Declare the Class That Will Implement the Extension Functionality

 The developer can create their Holoscan extension by extending the `Codelet` class, implementing the extension functionality by overriding the lifecycle methods, and defining the parameters the extension exposes at the application level via the `registerInterface` method.
-To define our recorder component we would need to implement some of the methods in the `Codelet`.
+To define our recorder component, we would need to implement some of the methods in the `Codelet`.

 First, clone the Holoscan project from [here](https://github.com/nvidia-holoscan/holoscan-sdk) and create a folder to develop our extension such as under `gxf_extensions/my_recorder`.